 You must provide proof of legal residence in the country where you live.
 In Italy, you can do this by providing one of the following documents:

-if you also hold the Italian nationality: an italian passport or ID card
+if you also hold the Italian nationality: a valid Italian passport or ID card.

 Always bring the original and a photocopy of the document.